 While Google uses backend signals to help match ads to queries, advertisers should still exert control over which ads show for particular terms.
 This control is necessary to maintain the effectiveness and relevance of your campaigns.
 Ensuring that only the intended keywords trigger your ads helps optimize campaign performance and minimize unnecessary costs.

-Not Tailoring Ad Copy to Keywords
+Ad Copy Not Tailored to Keywords

 Not tailoring ad copy to keyword intent and the stage of the sales funnel can lead to ineffective Google Ads.
 By using customized copy with unique value propositions, you can drive efficient traffic, improve your Click-Through Rates (CTR), and enhance your Quality Scores.
 To achieve this, align your ad copy with user intent expressed in the keywords, and ensure it matches the audience segment and their position in the funnel.